 So you want to visit Nationals Park?
-You came to the right place…this complete Nationals Park guide will tell you everything you need to know, especially about how to save money at Nationals games, from tickets to transportation to food.
+You came to the right place my friend…this complete Nationals Park guide will tell you everything you need to know, especially about how to save money at Nationals games, from tickets to transportation to food.

 I’ve even broken it down into parts, so you won’t want to break me into parts: